-I am inspired by and curious about the endless possibilities when constructing, building, and modeling clay, considering form and function.
+I am inspired by and curious about the endless possibilities when constructing, building, and modeling clay.
+I consider playful forms and think about how they can function.

-A former Art Educator, I have been working and learning in clay since 1982.
+A former Art Educator, I have been working, learning and growing in and through clay since 1982.
 I have taught art, and ceramics in particular, in public schools and community art spaces.
-A lifelong learner, I have furthered my own ceramic education at Penland School of Craft, Alfred University, and at various conferences and workshops.
+A lifelong learner, I have been a student of ceramic education at Penland School of Craft, Alfred University, and at various conferences and workshops.

 I enjoy talking about my work, meeting new people, and sharing ideas about the creative process.